What services are provided?

 infections that are unresponsive to oral antibiotics

-Greater Regional Health is excited to announce that in early 2021 the formerly known, 'Greater Regional Cancer Center', was re-named to 'Greater Regional Infusion and Oncology Center'.
+Greater Regional Health is excited to announce that in early 2021 the formerly known, 'Greater Regional Cancer Center', was re-named to 'Greater Regional Oncology and Infusion Center'.
 The growth of the Cancer Center has led to the name change to encompass all services being performed in this designated area.
 The 'Cancer Center' location became so much more than just exceptional cancer care.